itsalinazarpour/tehran-mapty/README.md

 - **Geocode location** from coordinates and display it on the workout list
 - **Display neighbourhood** for workout time and place
 - Click on popup, **move map** to corresponding popup
-- Map Zoom and View control
+- Map zoom and view control